dominictarr/bench-lru/README.md

 ## Benchmark

-I run a very simple multi-process benchmark.
-In four phases:
+I run a very simple multi-process benchmark, with 5 iterations to get a median of ops/ms:

-1. Set the LRU to fit max N=200,000 items with 5 iterations (1 million ops).
+1. Set the LRU to fit max N=200,000 items.
 2. Add N random numbers to the cache, with keys 0-N.
 3. Then update those keys with new random numbers.
 4. Then _evict_ those keys, by adding keys N-2N.